 To learn more about volunteering at Devils Tower and for detailed descriptions of our recurring volunteer positions, please contact us.

 Each summer, Devils Tower National Monument recruits a limited number of full-time interns through the Student Conservation Association (SCA) and the Geoscientists-In-The-Park (GIP) program.
-These interns assist will vital work that ranges from bat research and plant studies to assisting park visitors and presenting interpretive programs.
+These interns assist with vital work that ranges from bat research and plant studies to assisting park visitors and presenting interpretive programs.
 In return, interns receive valuable training and experience and have the opportunity to live and work in America’s first national monument.